Basic Instinct: Soundtrack

 The musical score for Basic Instinct was composed by Jerry Goldsmith and earned him nominations for an Academy Award and a Golden Globe Award.
 Goldsmith described the process as challenging, stating, "Basic Instinct was probably the most difficult [score] I've ever done.
 It's a very convoluted story with very unorthodox characters.
 It's a murder mystery, but it isn't really a murder mystery.
 The director, Paul Verhoeven, had a very clear idea of how the woman should be, and I had a hard time getting it.
 Because of Paul pushing me, I think it's one of the best scores I've ever written.
 It was a true collaboration."

 In terms of featured music, commercially released tracks played a minor role in the film.
 The club scene prominently features "Blue" by Chicago house music performer LaTour and "Rave the Rhythm" by the group Channel X, as well as "Movin' on Up" by Jeff Barry and Ja'Net DuBois.
 Chris Rea's "Looking for the Summer" is heard during a scene between Douglas and his partner at Mac's Diner.

 The film's official soundtrack was released on March 17, 1992.
 In 2004, Prometheus Records issued an expanded version of Goldsmith's score, which included previously omitted sections and alternative compositions for certain elements.

 Release

 Theatrical

-The film was entered into the 1992 Cannes Film Festival.
+The film opened in North American theatres in March 1992, and after being entered into the 1992 Cannes Film Festival continued on to a worldwide release.